When should you use Submerged Aeration?

 Pond Water Oxygenation

-Use Submerged Aeration to help add Oxygen to help keep your Pond clean and healthy.
+Use Submerged Aeration to add Oxygen to your Pond

 Ponds that aren’t aerated properly will be low in dissolved oxygen.
 The most common cause of low oxygen levels is too many aquatic plants, particularly algae.
 Aquatic plants are good for your pond because they release oxygen during the day.
 Algae can also be beneficial because they are the basic ingredient in the pond’s food chain.
 Many aquatic plants release oxygen during the day, but they consume oxygen at night.
 Too much vegetation can lead to plants that consume more oxygen than they contribute to the pond or lake during the day.